firecampapp/firecamp-careers/fullstack-software-engg(nodejs).md

 ### Full-Stack Software Engineer (NodeJS)

+Firecamp is currently onboarding the CORE Backend engineers who will directly work with founders and helping them to build Firecamp for fellow Developer Community.

 #### About this role :
 API is magic for the 21st century and building APIs faster by following the engineering standards is a critical problem for developers.
 To solve it and create the fastest collaborative API platform, we need you f you feel the same the problem for fellow developers.